Configuring your cloud provider

 policy = data.aws_iam_policy_document.combined_policy_documents.json

-Confirming the setup
+Confirming the delegation setup